 When the party who pays child support experiences a change in circumstances child support will need to be recalculated and a modification ordered.
 The reasons for modification are typically that the party paying the support has received an increase in income either from their employment or sometimes after receiving an inheritance.
 On the other side of the coin, if the party paying child support is fired or experiences a decrease in income, they will also need to request a child support modification from the court or be in danger of accumulating child support arrears, which can be very difficult to recover from financially and comes with many potential penalties.
 Child support payments must be made in the same amount until the modification order is entered.

-During “pre-foreclosure,” the lender notifies you in writing that you default on your loan and that if you do not bring your account up to date, the lender will begin the foreclosure process.
-Your mortgage paperwork should clearly outline what events will put you in default and what steps the lender must take under the agreement to notify you that you are in default.
+During “pre-foreclosure” the lender notifies you in writing that you are in default on your loan and that if you do not bring your account up to date, the lender will begin the foreclosure process.
+Your mortgage paperwork should clearly lay out what events will put you in default and what steps the lender is required to take under the agreement in order to properly notify you that you are in default.
+Different mortgage agreements offer different terms and conditions so it is always important to read carefully before signing.
 You should pay special attention to what the agreement states in regard to default and what actions the lender will take if a default occurs.
-Different mortgage agreements offer different terms and conditions, so it is always important to read carefully before signing.

-Once you have proper notice that you default on your loan, you may be able to remedy the situation by simply making the back-due payments, or you may have to take additional steps to keep your home.
-Our experienced foreclosure defense attorneys will be able to look at your situation and provide you with a clear understanding of what the options are moving forward.
+Once you have proper notice that you are in default on your loan, you may be able to remedy the situation by simply making the back-due payments or you may have to take additional steps in order to keep your home.
+Our experienced foreclosure defense attorneys will be able to look at your individual situation and provide you with a clear understanding of what the options are moving forward.

 When a borrower is no longer paying their mortgage and the default on that mortgage reaches a certain value, the lender can file a complaint for foreclosure.
 This is known as a judicial foreclosure.
 Some states allow for a non-judicial foreclosure, which will be discussed below.